 Modifying these settings can resolve connectivity errors and enhance the network’s performance on your device.

-- Select “Network And Internet” on the “Control Panel” menu.
+- Pick Network And Internet: Select Network And Internet on the Control Panel menu.

-- Locate the option “Change Adapter Settings” on the left bar of this window.
-Click on it.
+- Open Network Settings: Go to Network And Sharing Center > Locate the option Change Adapter Settings on the left bar > Click on it.

-- Right-click on your connected WiFi network.
+- Choose WiFi Properties: Right-click on your connected WiFi network > Properties.

-- In the next dialog box, highlight “Internet Protocol Version 4 (TCP/IPv4) and press the “Properties” button.
+- Mark TCP/IPV4: In the next dialog box, highlight Internet Protocol Version 4 (TCP/IPv4) > Press the Properties button.

-- Launch “Network” settings from the “System Preferences” menu.
+- Open Network: Launch Network settings from the System Preferences menu.

-- Set “Manually” in the box next to “Configure IPv4.”
+- Alter To Manual: Select the TCP/IP tab > Set Manually in the box next to Configure IPv4.

-- Next, type the new IP address next to “IPv4 Address.”
+- Type New Address: Next, type the new IP address next to IPv4 Address > OK.

 Through Smartphone Settings